Is it true that in North Korea, the year 2018 is recognized as 107?

 A common practice is to list the Gregorian year in parenthesis after the Juche date, such as Juche 92 (2003).

 Kim Il-sung was the leader of the Democratic People’s Republic of Korea from 1948 until his death in 1994.
-In addition to being the basis for the country’s calendar, his April 15th birthday is a national holiday, and the North Korean constitution labels him the “Eternal President.”
+In addition to being the basis for the country’s calendar, his birthday of April 15th is a national holiday, and the North Korean constitution labels him the “Eternal President.”

 - North Korea sets new calendar (AP, Lodi News-Sentinel: July 10, 1997. p20.)